jeffreylindsey/AdventOfCode2024/README.md

 I was thinking that I could still make use of my `IsWordAt` function, but then I also thought it would be most efficient to first check for the `A` in the middle.
 These two ideas don't really go together, so I need to pick one.
 Since I know I'm specializing for `MAS` and not any generic word, the second approach might be smarter.

 Hmm, on my first run at the sample, I got 10 instead of the expected 9 matches.
 So now I'm going to need to do some debugging.
 Oh, I had `>` instead of `>=` when checking for out of bounds columns with the line length.

+### December 15th

+#### Day 5: Print Queue

+This one feels pretty involved, but that might just be because there are multiple steps to get to a single number result.

+I feel like I want a split string utility function, to help with parsing comma separated lists.
+So I made a quick `n_StringUtil::SplitString` for this purpose.

+I wonder if 0 is a valid page number.
+For the moment I'm going to optimistically assume that it is not, since that helps make the code simpler for me.

+Now that I'm thinking about the meat of this problem, I'm seeing two different approaches.
+The first approach is to iterate through all the rules for each page in the update, to make sure it's valid.
+The second approach is to build an ordering for all pages using the ordering rules, and then compare the updates to that.
+I'm interested in trying this second approach.

+My first attempt at my given input indicated that there were no correctly-ordered updates, which is not correct, so time to debug.
+It looks like my code for figuring out the complete order of pages is incorrect.

+In debugging my code, I discovered that the sequence of pages defined by the input appears to be circular.
+So my approach of creating a definitive linear sequence is not working.
+Time for a different approach.